 It’s January 20, 2021.
 The long national nightmare can start to end.
-As a nation, we are in mourning from the deaths caused by COVID19 and from the deaths caused by our failure to overcome our history of racism.
+As a nation, we are in mourning for the deaths caused by COVID-19 and the deaths caused by our failure to overcome our history of racism.
 The economy is in shambles, with tens of million people unemployed.

 The United States faces a huge deficit just at a time when we need funds to dig out of the depression and recession and help the millions who are suffering.
-The ‘stay-at-home’ orders have been especially devastating to women and children living with domestic violence (DV) abusers, and families that were pressured to accept shared parenting with an abuser.
+The ‘stay-at-home’ orders have been especially devastating to women and children living with domestic violence (DV) abusers and families pressured to accept shared parenting with an abuser.

-The United States might face many problems at once, all desperately in need of practical solutions.
+The United States might face many problems at once, desperately needing practical solutions.
 At the same time, the huge debt will constrain our ability to employ responses that need substantial financial resources.

 The Quincy Solution saves over $500 billion every year.
 It unleashes the full economic potential of women and children otherwise limited by the effects of domestic violence and child abuse, and it solves our domestic violence problem.
 It should be a priority because it frees up money to help solve other issues.
 It should be a priority because it improves the quality of life for tens of millions of people.

 The original Quincy Model was a group of best practices to prevent domestic violence crimes.
 These successful responses were developed and implemented in Quincy from the late-1970s to the mid-1990s.
 The Quincy Model was responsible for a substantial reduction in domestic violence crime.
 A county that had averaged 5-6 DV murders each year enjoyed several years in a row with no homicides.
 Communities like Nashville and San Diego used similar best practices that led to similar dramatic reductions in DV crimes.